← Lab

 The S013 result changes the practical priority somewhat.
 The combination of mechanisms produces a real risk-control improvement (drawdown 3.4%, Sharpe 1.85) at the cost of CAGR.
 Three reasonable next moves:

-(a) Stage 2 S011 — the strongest CAGR result; standard Stage-2 walk-forward + IV-rank reconstruction + parameter sensitivity (which would include stop-loss sensitivity automatically).
+(a) Stage 2 S011 — the strongest CAGR result; standard Stage-2 walk-forward + implied volatility (IV)-rank reconstruction + parameter sensitivity (which would include stop-loss sensitivity automatically).
 S013's finding informs Stage 2 design: stop-loss at multiple thresholds will be one of the parameters.

 (b) Pre-register S014 with looser/CAGR-relaxed gates for the conservative-variant profile.
 Tests whether there's a real product position around "lower-return, much-lower-risk" worth pursuing. ~1.5 hour pre-register + run.